adaltas/node-nikita/packages/lxd/README.md

 ## Notes

+### Networks

+The LXD tests create two bridge networks:

+* Nikita LXD public: `nktlxdpub`, `192.0.2.1/30` (reserved IP subnet ssigned as TEST-NET-1)
+* Nikita LXD private: `nktlxdprv`, `192.0.2.5/30` (reserved IP subnet ssigned as TEST-NET-1)

+To avoid collision, other tests must create and use their own bridge.

 ### Windows and MacOS users

+LXD is only available on Linux.
+To work around this limitation, we run LXD in a virtual machine which is managed by [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

+The Nikita project folder is mounted in `/nikita` inside the VM.
+The LXD tests don't need to know about it because they only interact with the local `lxc` command.
+For the tests who need to know this path, the location of the Nikita folder inside the VM can be defined with `export NIKITA_HOME=/nikita`.
+For example, the FreeIPA tests in 'packages/ipa/env/ipa' use it.

 The procedure is abstracted inside the `./bin/cluster start` command.
-Below are the manual commands to make it work.
+Below are the manual commands to make it work if you wish to do it yourself.

 Install: